mattermost/docs/source/integrate/jira-interoperability.rst

 2. Generate a **Webhook Secret** by selecting **Regenerate**.
 3. Configure Jira interoperabiilty preferences, then select **Save**.

-  - Enable or disable the user's ability to attach and create Jira issues in Mattermost.
+  - **Allow users to attach and create Jira issues in Mattermost**: Enable or disable the user's ability to attach and create Jira issues in Mattermost.
 When enabled, you must also `install this Jira integration in your Jira instance <#install-integration-as-Jira-app>`__.
-  - Specify the Mattermost roles that can edit Jira subscriptions to control which Mattermost users can subscribe channels to Jira tickets.
+  - **Mattermost Roles Allowed to Edit Jira Subscriptions**: Specify the Mattermost roles that can edit Jira subscriptions to control which Mattermost users can subscribe channels to Jira tickets.
-  - (Older Jira v2.4 or earlier deployments only) Specify the Jira groups allowed to edit Jira subscriptions as a comma-separated list of user group names.
+  - **Jira Groups Allowed to Edit Jira Subscriptions**: (Applies to older Jira v2.4 or earlier deployments only) Specify the Jira groups allowed to edit Jira subscriptions as a comma-separated list of user group names.
 Leave blank to allow any Jira user the ability to create subscriptions.
 The user editing a subscription only needs to be a member of one of the listed groups.
-  - Enable or disable default subscription security level.
+  - **Default Subscription Security Level to Empty**: Enable or disable default subscription security level.
 When enabled, subscriptions only include issues that have a security level assigned when a security level has been included as a filter.
-  - Define any additional help text to display when users run the ``/jira help`` slash command.
+  - **Additional Help Text to be shown with Jira Help**: Define any additional help text to display when users run the ``/jira help`` slash command.
-  - Show or hide issue descriptions and comments from subscription and webhook messages.
+  - **Hide issue descriptions and comments**: Show or hide issue descriptions and comments from subscription and webhook messages.
-  - Enable or disble slash command autocompletion to guide users through available ``/jira`` slash commands.
+  - **Enable slash command**: Enable or disble slash command autocompletion to guide users through available ``/jira`` slash commands.
-  - Show or hide subscription name in notification messages posted to a channel.
+  - **Display Subscrition name in notifications**: Show or hide subscription name in notification messages posted to a channel.

 Install Jira integration in your Jira instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^